 Pitch emails are different from emails to your contact list.
-Unlike your contact list, the people you send pitch emails probably will not have any context with you (or established trust).
+Unlike your contact list, the people you send pitch emails with probably will not have any context with you (or established trust).
 Because of that, keep a couple of things in mind:

 You can use a similar version of the email template in Step 3, but you will want to make sure you put your value proposition in the email.

-Follow up emails are EXTREMELY important in closing deals.
+Follow-up emails are EXTREMELY important in closing deals.

-Follow up emails work well because people are busy, especially people you have never emailed before.
+Follow-up emails work well because people are busy, especially people you have never emailed before.